Scipio94/Scipio94/README.md

 # About Me:
 - Certified Data Analyst
-- Specialize in ETL using SQL & Python
+- Specialize in end to end ETL projects, data analysis, and reporting using primarily Python and SQL.
 - Skills: **SQL**, **Python**, & **Tableau** <br>